 First time/s visiting New York and New Jersey

 Driving through New Jersey and NY provided beautiful scenery that reminded me of home in South Wales, while New York City was the biggest culture shock.
-To say I was like a kid in a sweet shop is an understatement; spending time in these inspiring places with the most incredible person?
-It was dreamy! oh, and the weather was stunning, which makes a huge change from Britain!
+To say I was like a kid in a sweet shop is an understatement; spending time in these inspiring places with the most incredible people?
+It was dreamy!
+Oh, and the weather was stunning, which makes a huge change from little ol' Britain.

 As impressive as the places were, I saw a lot of things that I'd only seen on TV until then (I promise I don't live in a cave) and a lot of things were completely new to me, and I had quite a few giggles in the car, soaking up the surroundings...

 So here are a few things that stuck in my brain during the first visit, some of which are pretty daft.

 Without a shadow of a doubt, the food is so much more exciting.
 There are more options and there is no shortage of awesome Italian food and heart attack inducing snacks to get your hands on.
 Being back home with no Dunkin' Donuts caramel iced coffee or caramel swirl just isn't good.
 Don't get me started on the lack of Snyder's Salted caramel pretzel pieces and Cinnabon snack chain either!

 I now go to great lengths to find these little parcels of happiness in Wales, and for good reason.
 They are the densest, loveliest bits of epic that I have ever tasted, and the ones I picked up in Carlo's Bakery in Hoboken WERE-TO-DIE-FOR.